vickykr26941/go-url-shortner/readme.md

 3. Cobra
 4. Postgres
 5. Mysql
+6. Redis
-6. Go Cuncurrency
+7. Go Cuncurrency
-7. Go package architecture
+8. Go package architecture

 ![Go](https://img.shields.io/badge/Go-1.24-blue.svg)
 This is a URL shortener service built with Go, PostgreSQL, and Redis.
 It provides features such as URL shortening, analytics, user authentication, and caching.